The 3AM Wake-Up Fix: 8 Things That Actually Work

 When you do add measurement, three options are worth considering:

-• Oura Ring — tracks deep sleep, HRV, and body temperature.
-The HRV trend is the most useful number; you will see alcohol or late meals tank it by 30 to 40 percent overnight.
+• Try an Oura Ring — The HRV trend is the most useful number; you will see alcohol or late meals tank it by 30 to 40 percent overnight.

-• Eight Sleep Pod cover — tracks sleep stages from the bed itself (no wearable) and actively cools or warms the surface.
-Useful if your couple sleep is mismatched temperature-wise.
+• Or the Eight Sleep Pod cover — Tracks sleep stages from the bed itself (no wearable) and actively cools or warms the surface.
+This comes in handy if your spouse (or cat) like the bed a little warmer or cooler than you.

-• Continuous glucose monitor (CGM) — available without prescription via several services.
-Two weeks of overnight glucose data tells you if reactive hypoglycemia is your specific 3 a.m. driver.
+• And if all else fails, a continuous glucose monitor (CGM) — Just a couple weeks of overnight glucose data tells you if reactive hypoglycemia is your specific 3 a.m. driver.

 When 3 a.m. wake-ups need a doctor